Whataburger Positions Itself for the Future

+BDT Capital Partners will partner with tenured Whataburger leadership team to expand the brand

-SAN ANTONIO, June 14, 2019 /PRNewswire/ -- Whataburger announced today that BDT Capital Partners, LLC, a merchant bank that advises and invests in family and founder-led companies, has agreed to acquire through its affiliated funds a majority interest in Whataburger.
+San Antonio, TX (RestaurantNews.com) Whataburger announced that BDT Capital Partners, LLC, a merchant bank that advises and invests in family and founder-led companies, has agreed to acquire through its affiliated funds a majority interest in Whataburger.

 Together, BDT and the Whataburger team will begin exploring expansion plans – while staying true to the brand it has been over the past 69 years.